All-time Olympic Games medal table: Alpinism and aeronautics

 From 1924 through 1936, the IOC on several occasions awarded gold medals for feats of alpinism and aeronautics that occurred in the preceding four-year Olympiad.
-In 1924, 1932 and 1936, gold medals were awarded to 25 mountaineers from six nations for expeditions in the Himalayas and the Matterhorn.
-In 1936, a gold medal was awarded to Hermann Schreiber of Switzerland for crossing the Alps in a glider in 1935, the first time that had been done.
+Three gold medals in alpinism were awarded (for the 1922 British Mount Everest expedition, the first ascent of the northern wall of the Matterhorn in 1931, and for the Himalaya expeditions of 1930 and 1934 combined), respectively in the 1924 Winter, 1932 Summer, and 1936 Summer Games.
+In addition to the alpinism awards, in 1936, a gold medal was awarded in aeronautics to Hermann Schreiber of Switzerland for the first crossing of the Alps in a glider in 1935.

 Some sources include these IOC awards of gold medals in the overall count.
+However, the IOC classifies these awards, like the medals awarded in artistic competitions, as separate from the official Olympic sports programme.
+The contemporary Olympia-Zeitung, the official journal from the 1936 Berlin Games, shows that these awards in 1936—final time such awards were offered—like art competition medals, were not included in the national medal count, unlike in the current IOC database for the medal tables of the Games in question.

 Australasia

 Australasia was a combined team of athletes from Australia and the Dominion of New Zealand that competed together at the 1908 and 1912 Summer Olympics.
 When the Olympic Games resumed in 1920 after World War I, the two nations sent separate teams to the Games, and have done so ever since.